tkuppens/garmin-connect-export/README.md

 garmin [cookiefile]

 cookiefile: must contain the Netscape-style cookie.
-The name of the cookie file will also be the name of the local activity db.

 Downloaded gpx file will be named [date][activity_id][activity_type].gpx

-A csv stats list will be created named [cookiefile].csv
+A csv stats list will be created named [cookiefile].csv The local activity db will be named [cookiefile].db